 DVDVideoSoft is known for its superb free media software that performs exactly as advertised, and Free Video Converter is no exception.
-Its interface is clean and uncluttered, and it can convert batches of videos with ease.
+Among the best free video converters with an interface that’s clean and uncluttered, it can convert batches of videos with ease.

 Free Video Converter has a small set of output options (MP4, AVI, MPEG and MP3 are available, plus an option optimized for iOS devices), but that might be plenty if you're not used to working with video files, and the likes of Handbrake or MediaCoder look excessively complicated.

 There's a choice of quality settings, and you can merge several clips into a single file while they're converted.

 It's a shame that videos converted with Free Video Converter are watermarked.
 The mark isn't terribly intrusive, but it prevents this otherwise excellent software ranking higher in this list.